discourse/discourse-subscriptions/README.md

 The Discourse Subscriptions plugin allows you to set up a subscription based Discourse application.
 By integrating with the [Stripe](https://stripe.com) payment gateway and setting up this plugin to manage Subscriptions, you can start selling users access to content on your website.

-You can test it here: https://discourse.rimian.com.au/s/subscribe.
+You can test this plugin here: https://discourse.rimian.com.au/s/subscribe.
 See [below](#testing) for test credit card numbers.

 See [Screenshots](#screenshots) below.